A Four-Day Itinerary for Big Bend, Texas

 A Fun Night in Terlingua: A Ghost Town

 After hours of hiking and exploring the terrain, we departed for our hotel to freshen up.
-The Big Bend Holiday Hotel is in Terlingua, a town of 150 people and referred to as a ghost town.
-Its’ property is a host of different styles and types of rooms, in which my friend, Vanessa and I shared a whole house to ourselves.
+The Big Bend Holiday Hotel is in Terlingua, a town of 150 people, and referred to as a ghost town.
+Its’ property is a host of different styles and types of rooms, in which my friend, Vanessa, and I shared a whole house to ourselves.

 While the rest of the gals went on a sunset horseback ride, I passed and watched the sun go down from the comfort of my daybed on my screened patio.
 To say that I was a bit uneasy, staying alone amid this strange setting would be an understatement.
 I did and survived.

 For dinner, we went down the street to the famous Starlight Theatre Restaurant & Saloon.
 Known as a hotspot for live entertainment and outstanding food, this restaurant is a lively place to have drinks, dinner, or all of the above.
-The food was great.
+The food was exceptional.